Skip to main content

 {

-"name": "This is the name of the moment, it must be a string up to 70 characters",
+"name": "The name of the moment, must be a string up to 70 characters",

 "source": "Internal System Name",